 1 Corithians 14:29 — Let the prophets speak two or three, and let the other judge.

 Without a doubt, it is a challenge to do this.
 The Bible is often unclear and open to interpretation, so who is to say for sure if a word agrees with the Bible or is contradicted by it?
 It takes practice and then some more practice.
-Yet your discernment does grow and soon you will be able to rule out some Christian words, especially about end time events, by comparing it to the Bible.
+Yet your discernment does grow and soon you will be able to rule out some Christian words, especially about end-time events, by comparing them to the Bible.

 However, do not worry about needing to be a Bible expert to not be deceived by words.
 These days, the first test will filter out 100% of the anonymous, unreliable sources of words out there.
 Just as the False Prophet is still not here yet working powerful signs, neither is there a prophet of God doing signs and multiple accurate predictions like the prophets of the Bible did.